wkumari/draft-ietf-dnsop-nsec-aggressiveuse/README.md

    |  effective TTLs or signatures for those records expire.      |
    +--------------------------------------------------------------+

-   If the validating resolver's cache has sufficient information to validate the query, the resolver SHOULD use NSEC/NSEC3/wildcard records aggressively.
+   If the negative cache of the validating resolver has sufficient information to validate the query, the resolver MAY use NSEC, NSEC3 and wildcard records aggressively.
 Otherwise, it MUST fall back to send the query to the authoritative DNS servers.

+   It is recommended that resolvers that implement Aggressive Negative Caching provide a configuration switch to disable the feature.
+   Separate configuration switches may be implemented for the aggressive use of NSEC, NSEC3 and wildcard records, and it is recommended to enable aggressive negative caching by default.

 5.1.
 NSEC

-   Implementations which support aggressive use of NSEC SHOULD enable this by default.
-Implementations MAY provide a configuration switch to disable aggressive use of NSEC and allow it to be enabled or disabled per domain.

    The validating resolver needs to check the existence of an NSEC RR matching/covering the source of synthesis and an NSEC RR covering the